jford-daac/daa-choices-tools-test/Protect My Choices/PMC2 Vendor Implementation.md

 ## Background

 When consumers install the Protect My Choices (v2.0) extension – which is currently available for the desktop versions of Google Chrome and Mozilla Firefox and the desktop and mobile versions of Apple Safari – any preferences expressed through the WebChoices tool will be stored as a string in the extension, according to the AdChoices Signal specification document.
-The value of this string can be read by any participant with the code on page.
+The value of this string can be read by any participating company with the code on page.

 ## Accessing User Preferences | JavaScript "Reader"